 Our work with 3D metamaterials creates bulk materials that have novel electromagnetic properties than can be chosen at the point of design using the shape, size or spacing of resonant inclusions within a passive host.
 We are particularly interested in materials that have a high refractive index, or an index that is near zero.
 The former are extremely valuable if they can be impedance matched to free-space, which is achieved by strengthening their response to the incident magnetic fields (permeability) to the levels similar to that of their response to electric fields (permittivity).
 A key objective of our work is therefore focused on the enhancement of magnetic properties.

 We have established a set of facilities for exploring and characterising the response of materials and structures across the radio frequency (RF) and microwave regimes.
-These include vector and scalar network analyzers, signal generators and horns/waveguides etc. They are capable of undertaking experiments from 70 kHz to 125 GHz.
+These include vector and scalar network analyzers, signal generators and horns/waveguides etc., with capabilities from 70 kHz to 125 GHz.”

-We can study the free-space, angle and frequency dependent reflectivity and transmissivity of samples above 800 MHz, and are also able to undertake stripline and near-field coupling measurements from the low-frequency band (tens of kHz) up to ~50 GHz.
+We can study the free-space, angle and frequency dependent reflectivity and transmissivity of samples above 800 MHz, and are also able to undertake stripline and near-field coupling measurements from 70 kHz to 50 GHz.

-A cornerstone of our experimental apparatus is a three-dimensional near-field scanner that allows the mapping out of fields over a 1m3 volume.
-We have developed a state-of-the-art broadband material characterisation technique that enables us to determine the permittivity and permeability of materials across a similar frequency range.
-Our microwave waveform generator (65 GSa/s) and oscilloscope (80 GSa/s) allows for pulse-measurements up to 25 GHz.
+A cornerstone of our experimental apparatus is a three-dimensional near-field scanner that allows the mapping of fields over a 1m3 volume.
+We have also developed a state-of-the-art broadband material characterisation technique that enables us to determine the permittivity and permeability of materials up to ~50 GHz, and have the capability of undertaking time-resolved measurements with bandwidths of up to 25 GHz using an arbitrary waveform generator (65 GSa/s) and oscilloscope (80 GSa/s).

-In addition we have all the computer codes required to model the electromagnetic response functions of multilayers, diffraction gratings and arbitrary metamaterial structures and devices.
+In addition we have developed computer codes to model the electromagnetic response of multilayers, diffraction gratings and arbitrary metamaterial structures and devices.
 We use frequency and time domain techniques, and are advanced users of commercial software such as Comsol, CST and HFSS.

 To fabricate experimental samples, we use 3D printing technology, as well as conventional workshop techniques and Printed Circuit Board methods.